Coiot/cbr-main/src/albums/s3/episode15.md

 ---
 title: "Episode 15: I’ll Drink To Your Death"
 narrated_by: "JDT & Thy"
 description: "Are you ready to send your army on an expedition into your neighbors lands without declaring war?
 Are you ready to look death in the eye?
-Do both in this episode of C B R X3!"
+Do both in this episode of CBR X3!"
 release_date: January 18, 2022
 audio_narration:
 fullvideo: